facebook

 Christian Nationalism seeks to shape the governance and morality of the nation.
 Advocates focus on issues related to marriage, family, sexuality, and policies that reflect traditional Christian values.

 Christian Nationalists advocate for the public display of religious symbols and practices.
-They contend that symbols, such as the Ten Commandments, nativity scenes, or crosses, should occupy prominent spaces in public settings as emblematic of the nation’s Christian heritage, emphasizing the centrality of Jesus Christ to their vision of American identity.
+In addition, they contend that symbols, such as the Ten Commandments, nativity scenes, or crosses, should occupy prominent spaces in public settings as emblematic of the nation’s Christian heritage, emphasizing the centrality of Jesus Christ to their vision of American identity.

 Their argument raises complex questions about the separation of church and state.
 Critics argue that the public display of religious symbols in government buildings and public schools can be interpreted as government endorsement of a particular faith, potentially infringing upon the constitutional principle of religious neutrality.